yusuf-shahin/vs-code-setup/README.md

 ##### If you want then you can easily change the setup as per your convenience 😄

-##  Importent vs-code extensions :-
+## 🥂 Importent vs-code extensions for developer 🥂

 - Prettier - Code formatter
 - Auto Rename Tag